Overview

 Our Mission

-Autism BrainNet works with researchers and the communities affected by autism and other neurodevelopmental conditions to develop a sensitive and effective strategy for acquiring postmortem brain tissue.
+Autism BrainNet works with researchers and the communities affected by autism and other neurodevelopmental disorders to develop a sensitive and effective strategy for acquiring postmortem brain tissue.
 The donations will produce a resource that facilitates the highest quality research into the causes of these conditions.
 The data generated will be shared to enable the development of treatments that improve the quality of life of individuals who are affected by them.

 Our Values